nas5w/interview-guide/docs/leetcode.md

 It's common to panic and think "I must find the optimal solution" when facing a Leetcode-style problem.
 In my experience, this isn't the case.
 I had one FAANG interview where I think I provided the optimal solution for maybe one out of the four Leetcode-style problems but _still_ got the job offer.

-While it's impossible to generalize this _too_ much (companies vary), you're usually assess on the following topics:
+While it's impossible to generalize this _too_ much (companies vary), you're usually assessed on the following topics:

 - **Coding ability.** Do you have a good grasp of control flow and logic?
 Can you write code relatively quickly and is it well-formated?
 Do you name variables logically?
 - **Algorithms/data structures.** Do you use algorithms and data structures appropriately?
 How optimal was the space and time complexity of your solution?
 Did you correctly assess the space and time complexity?